-NCNZ (2011) indicates that cultural competency requires clinicians to reflect on the significance of their own cultural identity and its impact upon practice.
-Health professionals need to be aware that culturally safe health service delivery is determined by the recipients of the care, and in particular with Māori patients, can includes their whānau (Cook, Clark, & Brunton, 2014).
-It is also essential that health professionals engage in a culturally competent manner, demonstrating trustworthiness, compassion and hospitality, as this is vital to ensure that Māori women will continue to access health services (Cook, Clark, & Brunton, 2014).
-Māori concepts of whakawhanaungatanga, is an effective engagement to develop and build trusting relationships with women encompassing kinship.
-Early support for women in relation to attendance should be accessed by the National Screening Unit (NSU's) contracted support to screening services.
+Nursing Council New Zealand (NCNZ) (2011) indicates that cultural competency requires clinicians to reflect on the significance of their own cultural identity and its impact upon practice.
+Health professionals need to be aware that culturally safe health service delivery is determined by the recipients of the care, and with Māori patients, can include their whānau (Cook et al., 2014).
+It is also essential that health professionals engage in a culturally competent manner, demonstrating trustworthiness, compassion, and hospitality, as this is vital to ensure that Māori wāhine will continue to access health services (Cook et al., 2014).
+The Māori concepts of whakawhanaungatanga is an effective engagement tool to develop and build trusting relationships with women encompassing kinship.
+Early support for women in relation to attendance should be accessed by the National Screening Unit's contracted support to screening services.
+(Wilson, et al 2021).